 HOST FINE: For not having a medical person and/or security person

-Game 1 – A warning for the first week hosting only.

-Game 2 and all games following - $50 for each game for each (medical person and/or security person)
+$50 for each game for each (medical person and/or security person)

-Host Fines collected for this will be used to lower the cost of the championship trophies at the end of the season, or carried over to the following season to lower league fee costs.
+Host Fines collected for this will be paid to NAAYF and used to lower future league fees and expenses (i.e. annual association fees, championship awards).

 GAME FINE: Failure for a team not to show for a game***